kanthaus/kanthaus.online/README.md

 - use gitlab's online code editor to change the content

 ## How to add multilingual pages/posts
-to make an existing .md file multi-lingual simply add the language code extension before .md For example for: contact.md add german translation: contact.de.md add english translation: contact.en.md
+To make an existing translations appear on the website, you need to create an `.md` file that uses the right language code extension before `.md`.
+For example:
+`contact.md` needs to be called `contact.de.md`, if it contains a German translation and `contact.en.md`, if it contains an English translation.